dgzlopes/testing-with-grafana-cloud/README.md

 make gen-openapi-client
 ```

-## Working with k6 Studio artifacts
+## How to work with k6 Studio artifacts

 You can sync them between your local Studio installation and this repository using:
 ```bash